magentabusiness/magentabusiness.github.io/docs/iot-gateway/guides/how-to-configure-gateway-using-configurator.md

 ---
 layout: docwithnav-gw
-title: How to configure ThingsBoard IoT Gateway using Configurator
+title: How to configure IoT Hub IoT Gateway using Configurator
-description: How to configure ThingsBoard IoT Gateway using Configurator
+description: How to configure IoT Hub IoT Gateway using Configurator

 ---

 * TOC
 {:toc}

-This guide will help you to configure your ThingsBoard IoT Gateway using Configurator, especially if you used installation via deb package.
+This guide will help you to configure your IoT Hub IoT Gateway using Configurator, especially if you used installation via deb package.

 ## Step 1 Starting Configurator